sebdah/dynamic-dynamodb/docs/configuration_options.rst

 ========================================== ==== ==========================================
 Option                                     Type Comment
 ========================================== ==== ==========================================
-enable-reads-autoscaling                   bool Turn on or off autoscaling of read capacity.
+reads-alarm-threshold                      int  How many percent of the reads capacity should be used before trigging the throughput alarm? writes-alarm-threshold                     int  How many percent of the writes capacity should be used before trigging the throughput alarm? enable-reads-autoscaling                   bool Turn on or off autoscaling of read capacity.
 Default is ``true`` enable-writes-autoscaling                  bool Turn on or off autoscaling of write capacity.
 Default is ``true`` reads-upper-threshold                      int  How many percent of the table capacity should be used before Dynamic DynamoDB scales up the read provisioning?